oldgeezr/TTK4145/README.md

 ===========
 By Christoffer Ramstad-Evensen & Erlend Hestnes

 This project conserns a realtime system for controlling elevators on a network.
 The systems is based on N elevators covering M floors communicating over TCP.
 UDP is used to keep track of which elevators are on the network.
-Drivers and source code is included.
+Drivers and source code are included.

 ![](https://raw.github.com/oldgeezr/sanntid/master/figures/lifts.png)